gnugat/redaktilo/doc/03-architecture-details.md

 And it allows you to:

-* read the content in a special format
+* read the content in as an array of lines
-* write the content in a special format
+* write the content in as an array of lines

-`LineFile` splits its content by lines.

 ## Filesystem